pierrick-marie/docker-templates/README.md

 # PhpMyAdmin

 PhpMyAdmin is configured with MariaDB.
-You can access to its interface from your localhost on port number `8001`.
+You can access to its interface here:  [http://localhost:8001](http://localhost:8001).

 # Wordpress

 Wordpress is configured to use MariaDB and the database _wordpress_.
-You can access to the web site from your localhost on port number `8002`.
+You can access to the web site here: [http://localhost:8002](http://localhost:8002).

 # PHP